 Regulations found inside of ERISA mandate that if a benefits plan isn’t managed properly and/or benefits are lost, fiduciaries are ‘personally liable’ to ‘make good’ any losses they’ve caused.

 Yes.
 You are Personally liable for the mismanagement of employee benefit plans.

 So, if one of your staff thinks their retirement plan has been mismanaged.
 They can sue the individual looking after it as well as anyone who may be responsible in any regard.
 That could be you, or it could be one of your employees who’s acting as a fiduciary.

 It doesn’t matter what their job title is – senior director, payroll manager – ERISA doesn’t care.

 The actions involved in operating a plan make someone a “fiduciary,” not their job title.

 Without fiduciary liability insurance that individual is going to have to pay all expenses and damages out of their own pocket, (legal fees, settlements or awards, etc).

-Neither ERISA nor state business regulations requires a business to carry fiduciary liability.
-But with lawsuits running as high as 5, sometimes 6 figures, carrying fiduciary liability is vital to longevity and vitality of your business.
+Neither ERISA nor state business regulations require a business to carry fiduciary liability.
+But with lawsuits running as high as 5, sometimes 6 figures, carrying fiduciary liability is vital to the longevity and vitality of your business.

 Fiduciary Liability Claim Example